Your Ultimate Guide to Pelvic Floor Physical Therapy

 The gap between the rectus abdominis muscles can widen, sometimes resulting in a multi-finger-width gap.

-For some postpartum people, their bulge between their rectus abdominis muscles, usually just above or just below their navel, may make them look like they are still pregnant weeks, months, or years after giving birth.
+For some, the bulge between the rectus abdominis muscles, usually just above or just below their navel, may make them look like they are still pregnant weeks, months, or years after giving birth.

 Many people incorrectly assume that they simply need to do tons of core exercises to minimize and repair their abdominal gap.
 In reality, many core exercises – anything that can push a postpartum person’s abdominals outwards – are contraindicated for diastasis recti.